dlp/fpcc/README.md

 -----------------------------------------

 I started with the idea to take the original programs and simply plug in a C lexer as frontend.
-However, the changes accumulated and I ended rewriting the tools almost completely.
+However, the changes accumulated and I ended up rewriting the tools almost completely.
 Following changes were made: